 Once you have committed to the program, you are financially liable for the Study Abroad Program Cost.
 Please carefully read your program-specific payment requirements as well as the Financial Terms and Conditions for your relevant program.

 To make the payment:

-ON-LINE (Please note: Do not use the on-line payment option if you have other outstanding charges on your account as any payment will automatically be credited toward your on-campus charges)
+ON-LINE (Please note: Do not use the online payment option if you have outstanding non-program related charges in your OASIS account as any payment will automatically be credited toward your non-program related on-campus charges)

 Step 1: Go to USF Single-SignOn